The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-AthenaC/README.md

 You can start a React Native project using two popular approaches:

-- **Expo**: Beginner-friendly platform, no native code required at first, easy to set up, and lots of pre-built APIs to speend development.
+- **Expo**: Beginner-friendly platform, no native code required at first, easy to set up, and lots of pre-built APIs to speed development.
 Expo helps you develop, build, deploy, and iterate on universal React apps quickly.

   - _Features_: